ryan-huang1/Morph-Diffusion/README.md

 ## Usage

-[Google Colab Notebook](https://colab.research.google.com/github/ryan-huang1/morph-diffusion/blob/main/morph-diffusion.ipynb) Note: A HuggingFace account + a valid write toekn is required for use of this notebook
+Note: A HuggingFace account + a valid write toekn is required for use of this notebook

 It should be simple as going code block by block executing each one after another, some may take up to 2 hours to execute :)